 Conclusion

+Before formatting or replacing the card, recover any important files stored on it.
 For any questions about MiniTool’s software, please feel free to contact the support team at [email protected].

 • linkedin